meherun-mithila/PetVetSystem/admin/README.md

 ## Staff Management Features

 The staff.php file provides the following functionality:

+## Notification Management Features

+The notifications.php file provides the following functionality:

+### Send New Notifications
+- **Message**: Enter notification content (required)
+- **Type**: Choose from predefined categories (general, appointment, medical, vaccine, adoption, billing, urgent)
+- **Audience**: Select target audience:
+  - All Users & Staff: Broadcast to everyone
+  - All Users Only: Send to all registered users
+  - All Staff Only: Send to all staff members
+  - Specific User: Target a specific user
+  - Specific Staff Member: Target a specific staff member

+### View Notification Analytics
+- Track read statistics for each notification
+- See how many users, staff, and admins have read each notification
+- View notification history with timestamps
+- Monitor notification types and audiences

+### Notification Types Available
+- **General**: General announcements and information
+- **Appointment**: Appointment-related notifications
+- **Medical**: Medical record updates and alerts
+- **Vaccine**: Vaccination reminders and schedules
+- **Adoption**: Pet adoption status updates
+- **Billing**: Payment and billing notifications
+- **Urgent**: Important time-sensitive alerts

 ### Add New Staff
 - Click "Add New Staff" button